Guidelines for Non-profit Organizations

 Special Opportunities for Epilepsy Leadership Council (ELC) Members:

-Recognition for Annual Meeting Participation and Support
+Recognition for AES2020 Participation and Support

 AES recognizes exhibitors based on their total expenditure with AES on a specific list of items.
-Nonprofit organizations with exhibit booths or tables are part of the AES exhibitor recognition system.
+Non-profit organizations with exhibit booths or tables are part of the AES exhibitor recognition system.

 - Benefits based on level: non-profit organizations receive the same benefits that commercial supporters receive at each recognition level except for invitations to AES private events.
 Details on these benefits can be found in the exhibitor prospectus.